Sreevarshan-fin/ML-Healthcare-Premium-Prediction/README.md

 Insurance premiums depend on many factors — age, medical history, lifestyle, and hereditary risks.
 The dataset had quality issues and age groups behaved differently, which made accurate prediction difficult.
 I needed to build a system that produced **consistent and fair predictions** while keeping **residual error < 10%** for every customer segment.

+## **The Challenge**

+Insurance premiums depend on factors like age, medical history, lifestyle, and hereditary risks.
+The dataset had quality issues, and different age groups behaved completely differently—making accurate prediction tricky.

+My goal was to build a system that kept **residual error below 10%** for every customer segment, not just overall.

 ---